jameshughes89/cs101/site/topics/debug/debug.rst

 * You have probably come up with a system for debugging
 * In this topic, we will discuss a few popular and accessible debugging strategies

+* Before getting started however, it is important to emphasize what this is all about

+    * It's not just about getting your program to work
+    * It's about understanding your program and understanding why it is behaving the way it is

 .. image:: hi.jpg